Prince Albert Taylor Jr.

 Prince Albert Taylor Jr. (January 27, 1907 – August 15, 2001) was an American bishop of The Methodist Church and the United Methodist Church, elected in 1956.
 When he died he held the distinction of the longest tenure of all living United Methodist Bishops at that time.
-Only one other Bishop remained from those elected in 1956: Bishop Ralph Edward Dodge.
-And as it happened, Bishop Dodge was but two days older than Bishop Taylor!
-No other Bishops elected before 1956 were alive in 2001.
-Bishop Taylor was also one of only three remaining African American Bishops elected by the Central Jurisdiction of The Methodist Church.
+Only one other Bishop remained from those elected in 1956: Ralph Edward Dodge.
+Taylor was also one of only three remaining African American Bishops elected by the Central Jurisdiction of The Methodist Church.
 The others were James Samuel Thomas and L. Scott Allen.

 Birth and family

-Prince was born in Hennessey, Oklahoma, the same year Oklahoma became a U.S. State.
-He was the eldest son and fifth of fourteen children born to the Rev. Prince Albert Sr and Bertha Ann (Little) Taylor.
-His father was a Methodist clergyman, too.
+Taylor was born in Hennessey, Oklahoma, the same year Oklahoma became a U.S. State.
+He was the eldest son and fifth of fourteen children born to Prince Albert Sr and Bertha Ann (Little) Taylor.
+His father was a Methodist clergyman.

-Prince Jr. married Annie Belle Thaxton 18 July 1929.
-They had one daughter, Isabella Taylor Jenkins, of Atlanta.
-Mrs. Taylor preceded her husband in death, after sixty-six years of marriage.
+Taylor married Annie Belle Thaxton 18 July 1929.
+They had one daughter.
+His wife preceded him, after sixty-six years of marriage.

 Education

-Prince earned an A.B. degree from Samuel Huston College, Austin, Texas in 1931.
+Taylor earned an A.B. degree from Samuel Huston College, Austin, Texas in 1931.
 He was a member of Phi Beta Sigma fraternity.
-Prince then earned a B.D. degree from Gammon Theological Seminary, Atlanta.
-Then he attended Union Theological Seminary, earning an M.A. degree from Union and Columbia University in New York City in 1939.
+He then earned a B.D. degree from Gammon Theological Seminary, Atlanta.
+Next, he attended Union Theological Seminary, earning an M.A. degree from Union and Columbia University in New York City in 1939.
 He engaged in further graduate study at New York University in 1940, from which he earned the Ed.D. degree in 1948.